ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/thursday/Data_in_R/data_in_R.md

 ![](data_in_R_files/figure-html/actg_boxplot-1.png)<!-- -->

-** On your own**: Try some other geometries (Ex. bin2d, col, count, which others generate an 'interpretable' plot)
+** On your own**: Try some other geometries (Ex. bin2d, col, count, which generate an 'interpretable' plot)

 ### Plotting a heatmap of qualities